 Hometown: Lake Worth Beach, Fla.
 Birthday: 11/29/1998 Sport/Disciplines: Para-Equestrian Paralympic Years: 2020

-Beatrice de Lavalette made her Adequan® U.S. Para Dressage Team debut at the Adequan Global Dressage Festival (AGDF) 3 CPEDI3* in January 2020.
+De Lavalette made her Adequan® U.S. Para Dressage Team debut at the Adequan Global Dressage Festival (AGDF) 3 CPEDI3* in January 2020.
 She posted scores in the 70s with Duna, the 2008 KWPN mare she owns with Elizabeth and Nicolas de Lavalette, to place second in the Grade II Freestyle and help win the team competition.

-In the winter 2020/2021 season, de Lavalette debuted her new KWPN gelding, Clarc.
+In the winter 2020/2021 season, de Lavalette made her debut with Clarc.
 The pair scored a 76.061 in the FEI Para Test of Choice at the Wellington Season Kickoff in January and went on to sweep the Grade II CPEDI3* at AGDF 3.
 De Lavalette and Clarc helped the Adequan U.S. Para Dressage Team take home a win at the AGDF 9 Perrigo CPEDI3*, finishing first in the Grade II Individual and Freestyle Tests and second in the GradeII Team Test.
 The pair traveled to the München-Riem CPEDI3* in Germany and finished second in the Grade II Team Test and third in the Grade II Individual and Freestyle Tests.
 At the Perrigo Tryon Summer Dressage CPEDI3*, de Lavalette and Clarc swept the Grade II tests.

 In the summer of 2022, De Lavalette won first-place in the Grade II Individual and Freestyle CPEDI3* with her new horse, Sixth Sense, at Tryon Summer Dressage CPEDI.